Xerxemi/auto-MBW-rt/README.md

 - "Early Stop" is enabled with parameters is slighty raise to 27, which is parameter counts.
 It is a common setting for [Early stopping](https://en.wikipedia.org/wiki/Early_stopping).
 The iterlation count is also raised to 270 (expect 10 intervals).

 - **Search Time is greatly increased to 10000 minutes (around 7 days).** It was 2880 minutes (2 days).
 I have found that my prefered payloads (12 payloads x 1 image) takes longer then 2 days for worst case (expected 12 hours).
 It is comparable to common SD / LoRA finetuning, but computational power is still minimum (only t2i).

+## Bonus: Visualizing the RL effect

+- [See this notebook I've made](https://github.com/6DammK9/nai-anime-pure-negative-prompt/blob/main/ch05/autombw/plot_rl.ipynb).
+Transfer the files from `csv/history/[long_folder_name]/[long_file_name].csv` to anywhere you want, and then change the path in the notebook (`csv_files = glob.glob("[your_folder]/*.csv")`), and also rename the csv as `id-[long_file_name].csv` and execute the notebook.
+It is similar to the legit training process while finetuning, but the y-axis is inverted, because [loss function](https://en.wikipedia.org/wiki/Loss_function) is *usually* opposite to [reward function](https://ai.stackexchange.com/questions/35023/what-is-the-difference-between-a-loss-function-and-reward-penalty-in-deep-reinfo).
+[See this article for comparasion.](https://ai.stackexchange.com/questions/35023/what-is-the-difference-between-a-loss-function-and-reward-penalty-in-deep-reinfo)

 ## Change Log